mauroservienti/milestone.github.io/_posts/you-dont-need-that-abstraction.md

 Finally, code simplicity comes with less cognitive load.

-However, distributed systems come with their own set of complexity.
-Monitoring and debugging are representative samples of things that are harder than in monolithic architecture.
+However, one could argue that monitoring and debugging are more challenging in distributed systems.
+That's a valid point that's worth exploring in a dedicated post.
+Stay tuned.

 ## Conclusion